drhsqlite/pikchr/doc/build.md

 The source code for Pikchr is in the file named "`pikchr.y`".
-As the ".y" suffix implies, this file is grammar specification intended as input to the yacc-like LALR(1) parser generated program "[Lemon][lemon]".
+As the ".y" suffix implies, this file is grammar specification intended as input to the yacc-like LALR(1) parser generator program "[Lemon][lemon]".
 Even though "pikchr.y" is technically a Lemon grammar file, it consists of mostly C-code and only 6% grammar.